 “With Kevin,” says Sheila, a tinge of frustration creeping into her voice; “he’s a human being, with feelings, wants, desires.
 If we make a mistake, there is no ctrl/alt/del buttons to push to make things go back to the way they were before….”

-Kevin McCain is a survivor; a human being with a personality and with feelings and with wants and needs.
+Kevin Johnson is a survivor; a human being with a personality and with feelings and with wants and needs.

 And he also knows what can and cannot be done to facilitate his best outcomes.